Huegoxaga/notes/finance/related-concepts.md

   - Disbenefits are negatives effects on individuals or groups
 - For mutually exclusive project rank project by initial cost, from low to high and eliminate projects that has incremental Benefit-Cost Ratio being less than 1
   - Incremental benefit-cost ratio calculates the ratio between benefit difference over cost difference of two projects
-  - Invremental benefit-cost ratio is undefined when the cost different ratio is zero, in those cases choose project with greatest benefits first
+  - Incremental benefit-cost ratio is undefined when the cost different ratio is zero, in those cases choose project with greatest benefits first
   - When cost difference is zero, pick project with lowest costs

 # Statistics Concepts